replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/migrating-csi.md

 $ kubectl get volumes.longhorn.io -A
 ```

 In many cases, volume health can be attributed to issues with volume replication.
 Specifically, when multiple replicas are configured for a volume but not all of them have been scheduled yet.
-To gain more insight, you can review the individual volumes by editing them.
+To gain more insight, you can review the individual volumes by inspecting them.

 ```
-$ kubectl edit volumes.longhorn.io -n longhorn-system <volume name>
+$ kubectl get volumes.longhorn.io -n longhorn-system <volume name> -o yaml
 ```

 _During the migration process, when running on a single node cluster, the system will automatically scale down the number of replicas to 1 in all Longhorn volumes as a measure to ensure the volumes are in a healthy state before beginning the data transfer.
 This is done to minimize the risk of a migration failure._